 Most brands make this decision based on marketing.
 Do you want to say "vegan" on the label or not?
 But this choice has chemical implications that matter way more than most people realize.

-Gelatin-based gummies can handle lower pH levels more easily-you can get down to 3.5-4.0 without structural problems.
-They also have better moisture barrier properties when formulated correctly, and they create a smoother texture when you're working with encapsulated PS particles.
+Gelatin-based gummies can handle lower pH more easily—down to 3.5-4.0 without structural problems.
+They also have better moisture barrier properties and create a smoother texture with encapsulated PS particles.

-But here's something most formulators don't know: Type A gelatin, which is acid-processed, can actually contribute to PS degradation.
-You want Type B gelatin, which is alkaline-processed.
-That's a specification detail that gets overlooked constantly.
+But here's something most formulators don't know: Type A gelatin (acid-processed) can actually contribute to PS degradation.
+You want Type B gelatin (alkaline-processed).
+That specification detail gets overlooked constantly.

-Pectin-based gummies are vegan-friendly, which is great for marketing.
+Pectin-based gummies are vegan-friendly, great for marketing.
 They also tend to work better with certain antioxidants.
-But they require higher pH levels-minimum 3.2-3.5, preferably higher-and they have a critical weakness: higher water activity in the finished product.
+But they require higher pH—minimum 3.2-3.5, preferably higher—and they have a critical weakness: higher water activity in the finished product.
 That means more free water available for PS hydrolysis.

-Pectin also requires calcium or sodium ions for gelation, and those can interact with the phosphate groups in PS in ways that create new stability challenges.
+Pectin also requires calcium or sodium ions for gelation, and those can interact with the phosphate groups in PS, creating new stability challenges.

 The best approach I've found?
-Modified pectin with optimized calcium levels, pH buffering at 3.8-4.2, combined with spray-dried PS that's been encapsulated in a gelatin-gum arabic matrix.
-It's more complex, but it actually works.
+Modified pectin with optimized calcium levels, pH buffering at 3.8-4.2, combined with spray-dried PS encapsulated in a gelatin-gum arabic matrix.
+More complex—but it actually works.

 Where Manufacturing Expertise Actually Matters

-The production process for PS gummies reveals very quickly whether a manufacturer knows what they're doing.
+The production process for PS gummies reveals quickly whether a manufacturer knows what they're doing.

 Temperature Control Through Every Step

-Your standard gummy slurry gets cooked to 95-110°C. That's fine for the base, but if you add PS at those temperatures, you're destroying it before the gummy even gets deposited.
+Standard gummy slurry gets cooked to 95-110°C. Fine for the base, but if you add PS at those temperatures, you destroy it before the gummy even gets deposited.

-PS has to be added post-cooking, after you've cooled the mixture to below 70°C. But you can't cool it too much or you lose the ability to deposit properly.
-You've got a narrow window-typically 65-75°C-where the mixture is cool enough to protect the PS but still fluid enough to work with your equipment.
+PS must be added post-cooking, after cooling the mixture below 70°C. But you can't cool too much or you lose the ability to deposit properly.
+You've got a narrow window—typically 65-75°C—where the mixture is cool enough to protect the PS but still fluid enough to work with your equipment.

 This requires controlled cooling curves, constant temperature monitoring with calibrated equipment, and operators who understand why these numbers matter.
 You can't just eyeball it.